evkx/evkx.github.io/content/technology/regen/calculations/_index.md

 ---
 title: How much can be regenerated?
 linktitle: Regen calculations
-description: The following scenarios use math and physics to explain how large the benefits of regenerative braking are.
+description: The following scenarios use math and physics to explain how significant the benefits of regenerative braking are.
 weight: 3
 ---
 <!-- markdownlint-disable MD033 -->

-The details behind the calculation are explained in the physics chapter, but you should know that a moving object has kinetic energy that can be regenerated and a car located in an elevated position has potential energy that can be regenerated.
+We explain the details behind the calculation in the physics chapter.
+Still, you should know that a moving object has kinetic energy that the EV can recover with regenerative braking.
+A car in an elevated position has potential energy that regenerative braking can recover.

-In addition, there is aerodynamic drag and rolling resistance that are forces that works against the movement of the car.
+In addition, aerodynamic drag and rolling resistance work against the car’s movement.

-The drivetrain is also not without loss, which means that some energy is lost in the conversion of energy.
-Either from power on the battery to movement of the car, or vice versa, from movement on the car to power on the battery.
-On the Audi e-tron, this efficiency is about 80%.
+The drivetrain is also not without loss, meaning the drivetrain loses some energy when converting energy from power on the battery to movement of the car or vice versa, from movement on the vehicle to power on the battery.
+On a typical EV, this efficiency is about 80-85%.
+In our calculations, we use 80%.

 ### Scenario 1: Pikes Peak

 Let's take Pikes Peak as an example.
-This mountain is 14.110 ft (4300 meters) high but if you drive down the [first 18.6 miles](https://www.google.com/maps/dir/Pikes+Peak,+Colorado+80809,+United+States/38.9057543,-104.9779289/@38.8779104,-105.0432721,10824m/data=!3m1!1e3!4m9!4m8!1m5!1m1!1s0x8714a806033005bd:0xa67b8c79d6580c1e!2m2!1d-105.0422595!2d38.8408707!1m0!3e0) you [have dropped 6538 ft](https://www.slashgear.com/audi-e-tron-pikes-peak-recuperation-challenge-first-drive-ev-tech-07540279/)  (1993 meters)
+This mountain is 14.110 ft (4300 meters) high, but if you drive down the [first 18.6 miles](https://www.google.com/maps/dir/Pikes+Peak,+Colorado+80809,+United+States/38.9057543,-104.9779289/@38.8779104,-105.0432721,10824m/data=!3m1!1e3!4m9!4m8!1m5!1m1!1s0x8714a806033005bd:0xa67b8c79d6580c1e!2m2!1d-105.0422595!2d38.8408707!1m0!3e0), you [have dropped 6538 ft](https://www.slashgear.com/audi-e-tron-pikes-peak-recuperation-challenge-first-drive-ev-tech-07540279/)  (1993 meters)

 1993 meters for an Audi e-tron 55 at 2900kg is 15.74kWh in potential energy.